lucasCicero1/Ecommerce-Microservice/README.md

 # Ecommerce-Microservice
-A microservice built with Node and the tools: express, amqplib, mongoose and jwt.
+A microservice built with Node and the tools: express, amqplib, mongoose, jwt and docker.